 The relationship between the coach and client(s) is crucial.
 Mutual trust and transparency is vital.
 The coach’s role is to listen clearly, then ask those questions which guide the client towards understanding their situation and possible responses for themselves.

 The coaching that I conduct helps Christian servant/leaders to listen more attentively to what the Holy Spirit is praying for them in accord with Rom.
 8:26-27, then act upon the insights and promptings they experience.
 When that happens, it is a profoundly spiritual and transforming experience.
-My training is in accord with the specifications of the International Coaching Federation (https://coachfederation.org); I anticipate certification in the spring of 2017.
+My training is in accord with the specifications of the International Coaching Federation (https://coachfederation.org); I attained certification as an Associate Certified Coach in the spring of 2018.